-Packet Loss vs High Ping: Which Is Worse for Gaming?
-We Ran the Test
+Packet Loss vs Ping: Which is Worse for Games?

 How High Ping Manifests